Z-Laboratory/Neural-network-potentials-for-molecular-dynamics/README.md

-# Neural network forcefiled for molten salts
+# Neural network forcefied for molten salts

 NaCl.pb and FLiNaK.pb are neural network forcefields based on DeePMD framework for molecular dynamic simulaiton.
 Please cite the paper below upon using these potentials: